typedb/typedb/docs/pages/overview/6-faq.md

 ### Can you support a high volume of data?

-[Apache Cassandra](http://cassandra.apache.org) is the distributed database behind Facebook, Netflix, and other giant systems, which says a lot about its scalability.
-GRAKN.AI scales completely horizontally with Cassandra under-the-hood: we shard and replicate data easily, unlike some other DBs.
+GRAKN.AI scales completely horizontally: we shard and replicate data easily, unlike some other DBs.
 We will publish some benchmark data soon!